-I’m going to show you 6 ways how to meet minimum spend on your credit card so you can earn the bonus miles and points.
+I’m going to show you six ways how to meet the minimum spend on your credit card so you can earn the bonus miles and points.
 You may consider paying for your purchases other ways, but there are often extra benefits offered by your credit card that make them the better choice.

 Appliances on a Credit Card

 Before you run into Sears or Home Depot to purchase the latest and greatest washing machine and dryer combo that can wash, dry, and fold your laundry, consider a new credit card.
-Appliances are not cheap, so why not earn a free vacation with the large purchase?
+Appliances are not cheap, so why not earn a free vacation with a large purchase?

 Some big box retailers have zero percent offers for opening up a line of credit, but be sure to weigh the benefits of each card.

 First off, you may never use that department store card again after this purchase.
 And you can’t use the department store card for purchases at other stores.
-When comparing between the two, you’re going to get far more usage and benefits from a travel credit card than a department store card.
+When comparing the two, you’re going to get far more usage and benefits from a travel credit card than a department store card.